 What is a Homeowners’ Association?

-A Homeowners’ Association, or an HOA, is the governing body of a certain subdivision, townhouse development, condominium, or community that is established when a realty development is built.
+A Homeowners’ Association, or an HOA, is the governing body of a certain subdivision, townhouse development, condominium complex, or community that is established when a realty development is built.
 It is installed to provide a set of rules and regulations that are enforced on a property that is under its jurisdiction.

-Every individual or family that purchases a property on said subdivision automatically signs up for membership to the homeowners’ association and receives a copy of the Covenants, Conditions & Restrictions (CC&R’s).
+Every individual or family that purchases a property in said subdivision automatically signs up for membership to the homeowners’ association and receives a copy of the Covenants, Conditions & Restrictions (CC&R’s).
 Each month, a corresponding membership fee is paid; the actual amount depends on the facilities available to the members.

 An HOA ensures that all bylaws set by the association, as well as those imposed by city ordinances, are followed by hiring a property management company that takes charge of enforcing the rules and handling maintenance jobs.